 As a final touch, we will strongly recommend that patients return to their general dentist to have a custom-made dental crown or similar restoration placed over the treated tooth.
 This will protect the structure and help it regain its full function and aesthetic value.

-Traditionally, root canal therapy has required several steps and a number of different specialty instruments to perform successfully – but this isn’t the case any longer at Afton Endodontics.
+Traditionally, root canal therapy has required several steps and a number of different specialty instruments to perform successfully – but this isn’t the case any longer.
 Afton Endodontics has chosen to invest in state-of-the-art technology that completely changes the game for patients in need of treatment: GentleWave.